siamaksade/openshift-gitops-getting-started/README.md

 ![OpenShift GitOps operator](images/gitops-03.png)

-Once OpenShift GitOps is installed, an instance of [Argo CD](https://argo-cd.readthedocs.io/en/stable/) is automatically installed on the cluster in the `openshift-gitops` namespace and link to this instance is added to the application launcher in OpenShift Web Console.
+Once OpenShift GitOps is installed, an instance of Argo CD is automatically installed on the cluster in the `openshift-gitops` namespace and link to this instance is added to the application launcher in OpenShift Web Console.

 ![Application Launcher](images/gitops-04.png)

-## Accessing Argo CD
+## Log into Argo CD dashboard

 Argo CD upon installation generates an initial admin password which is stored in a Kubernetes secret.
 In order to retrieve this password, run the following command to decrypt the admin password: